-Protesting the SBA NAICs Codes size standard for a government contract can be tricky.
+Protesting the Small Business Administration SBA North American Industry Classification System (NAICs Code size standard for a government contract can be tricky when you try to qualify as small.
 This is especially true when there are differences between the amount of labor required and the overall cost of the contract.

-Both the SBA and Agency Do Make Mistakes with the Business NAICS Codes Listing
+Both the SBA and Agency Do Make Mistakes with the Small Business Standard Decisions

-NAICS Code Size Standard Appeal t0 SBA OHA Showing that Both SBA and Contracting Officer Made a Serious Mistake (in solicitation for bulk laundry services, proper NAICS code should have been 812320 ( Drycleaning and Laundry Services (except Coin-Operated)), with a corresponding size standard of $5.5 million average annual receipts, instead of 812331 (Linen Supply) with the size standard of $32.5 million average annual receipts (originally selected by the Contracting Officer) or 812332 (Industrial Launderers) recommended by the SBA).
+Small Business NAICS Code Size Standard Appeal t0 SBA OHA Showing that Both SBA and Contracting Officer Made a Serious Mistake (in solicitation for bulk laundry services, proper SBA NAICS size standards should have been 812320 ( Drycleaning and Laundry Services (except Coin-Operated)), with a corresponding size standard of $5.5 million average annual receipts, instead of 812331 (Linen Supply) with the size standard of $32.5 million average annual receipts (originally selected by the Contracting Officer) or 812332 (Industrial Launderers) recommended by the SBA).

-Although companies are free to adjust the NAICS codes, disastrous problems can occur either when contractors believe that the contracting officer has chosen the wrong code or the company is challenged on their ability to perform as a small business under the chosen NAICS Code.
+Although companies are free to adjust the disastrous problems can occur either when contractors believe that the contracting officer has chosen the wrong designation the company is challenged on their ability to perform as a small business under the chosen small business NAICS Code.

-- The wrong NAICS code listing and impact your associated size standard and your ability to bid on the project
+- The wrong NAICS size standards listing can impact your associated small size business standard and your ability to bid on the project

-- Beware that your competition can file a size protest if you let an incorrect Code be applied to the procurement
+- Beware that your competition can file a size protest if you let an incorrect designation be applied to the procurement

 - The industry descriptions in the small business size standard table the product or service description in the solicitation,

 - The relative value and importance of the components of the procurement making up the end item procured, and